 Distress tolerance hinges on 4 distinct skills:

 Independent from therapy modalities that help you address life’s challenges, distress tolerance forces you to take time and accept yourself for who you are in the moment.
-You are more than the sum of your challenges or the disorders you face; instead, you are an individual who should feel proud of your progress to date, who should feel optimistic about your future.
+You are more than the sum of your challenges or the disorders you face; you are an individual who should feel proud of your progress.

-Your opinions are meant to be more than felt and experienced; they are meant to be shared.
-That’s exactly what interpersonal effectiveness helps you do: share your thoughts and opinions in the context of a relationship, without compromising your mental or emotional state or your relationship itself.
-In a productive, straightforward manner, interpersonal effectiveness helps you uphold your end of familial, fraternal or romantic relationships.
+Your opinions are meant to be more than felt and experienced – they are meant to be shared.
+That’s exactly what interpersonal effectiveness helps you do: share your thoughts and opinions in the context of a relationship, without compromising your mental or emotional state, or the relationship itself.
+In a healthy, straightforward manner, interpersonal effectiveness helps you uphold your end of familial, fraternal or romantic relationships.

 Just as a relationship can come to a halt if only one party makes a habit of regular communication, a relationship flourishes when both parties agree to open, honest conversation.
 Learning to effectively communicate in any relationship also means being ready to listen to other individuals, and to process and understand their thoughts and opinions with equal importance to your own.

 Finally, emotional regulation helps you process strong feelings in a rational manner.
-In fact, the first step when it comes to ultimately changing your emotions is to identify them and understand their triggers.
+In fact, the first step when it comes to ultimately changing your emotions is to identify them and understand what triggers them.
 Before you allow thoughts or emotions, positive or negative, to influence your actions, emotional regulation can provide you with the tools you need to positively identify and control what you’re feeling.

 Manage emotions and improve relationships through DBT